Tamigucho/meta/README.md

 4- Drag the .crx file into Chrome's extencions page and wait for instalation;

 #### Playing:
-5- In Google Chrome, open new tab, thn open [the apps page](chrome://apps).
+5- In Google Chrome, open new tab, then open [the apps page](chrome://apps).

 6- Find "Phonemon" tile, then click to open;